VincentVanGoethem/ot/README.md

 ## What's New in Spring Boot 4.0

 Spring Boot 4.0 introduces an official OpenTelemetry starter from the Spring team.
 Unlike previous approaches that required multiple dependencies and complex configuration, this starter provides:

+> **How was this possible?** The [modularization of Spring Boot](https://spring.io/blog/2025/10/28/modularizing-spring-boot)
+> in version 4.0 enabled the team to create focused, optional starters like this one.
+To learn more about Spring Boot 4's
+> modular architecture, check out the [modularization examples](https://github.com/danvega/sb4/tree/master/features/modularization).

 - **Single dependency**: Just add `spring-boot-starter-opentelemetry`
 - **Automatic OTLP export**: Metrics and traces are exported via the OTLP protocol